martinkearn/Content/Demos/Machine Learning and Cognitive/Cognitive In Action - Language Deep Dive.md

 ## Web Language Model
 Talking points:
- * Language models trained on massive amount sof web data
+ * Language models trained on massive amounts of web data
  * Trained on Bing en-US data

 1. Scroll down the list an talk to each feature